modidhaval112/SOEN_6611_Software_Measurement/README.md

 metrics by collecting metrics from Open-Source Systems and conducting empirical studies.

 **Folder Contents:**
-- Analysis Output : Contains the analysis notebooks in .html format
+- Html analysis notebooks : Contains the analysis notebooks in .html format
 - data : Contains data for analysis.
 - plots : Contains auto generated project folders and their respective plots.
 - docs : All the documents refered and created for project.
+- archive : All the previous work.

 **Notes:**
 - Data reading and cleaning functions are customly written.